drunkwinter/MSFS2020.ARPC/README.md

 ## Getting Started
 1. Download the latest release of [MSFS2020.ARPC.zip](https://github.com/drunkwinter/MSFS2020.ARPC/releases/latest/download/MSFS2020.ARPC.zip).
-2. Drag and drop the `dinput8.dll` and `MSFS2020.ARPC.asi` files from the archive into your MSFS installation directory.
+2. Drag and drop the `dinput8.dll`, `MSFS2020.ARPC.asi` and (optional) `MSFS2020.ARPC.ini` files from the archive into your MSFS installation directory.

 > [!NOTE]
 > The installation path containing `FlightSimulator.exe` may vary depending on where you obtained  and installed MSFS: